o1-labs/proof-systems/rfcs/0001-extended-lookup-tables.md

 ### Combining multiple tables

-The current implementation only supports a single table.
+The current implementation only supports a single fixed table.
 In order to make multiple tables available, we either need to run a separate PLOOKUP argument for each table, or to concatenate the tables to form an combined table and identify the values from each table in such a way that the prover cannot use